cloudflare/next-on-pages/docs/routing.md

 ### Checking Phases

-The first thing that happens when a request is received, is that the router starts looking for matches in the `none` phase.
-It calls a function to start checking phases.
-This function is called recursively to check additional phases.
+When we receive a request, the router looks for matches in the different phases, starting at the `none` phase.

 For every single source route in a phase, we check to see whether the route is a match, and process the relevant details (for more details on source checking see the [Checking Source Routes section](#checking-source-routes)).
 When we receive a response from the route checker, if we encountered an error — normally from running middleware — we break out of the routing process and return the error response.
 Otherwise, the only other time we disable the continuation of routing is if the route checker returns a final match.